-- Appropriate structures need to be put in place to ensure ALL employees can evacuate in an emergency.
+- Appropriate structures need to be put in place to ensure all employees can evacuate in an emergency.

 - A PEEP is a practical measure to ensure appropriate, agreed actions are taken for the individual in an emergency.
-The customised document provides the framework for the planning and provision of emergency evacuation of a person with disability.
+This customised document provides the framework for the planning and provision of emergency evacuation of a person with disability.

-- A “fire warden” should be nominated for each work area, for example per floor in an office building, or a section of a warehouse or factory.
+- A fire warden should be nominated for each work area, for example per floor in an office building, or a section of a warehouse or factory.

 - A PEEP should be in place for any person with disability requiring assistance to evacuate in an emergency.